 If you are more for electronic and techno night out, Belgrade is a place where you can expect to find a lot of underground clubs with famous and local DJ’s.
-I would recommend to check out Drugstore and don’t forget your dancing shoes and glitter outfits.

 While on the topic of Serbian mainstream music, Teatro bar is another location where you can listen to bands playing live.